LolerPanda/Dr.-Zinn-AI-Psychotherapist/README.md

-# Dr. Wang: Your AI-Powered Digital Therapist!
+# Dr. Wang: Your AI Psychotherapist!

-Dr. Wang AI-Powered Digital Therapist is a project that aims to create a friendly and helpful chatbot that can provide psychological support and guidance to anyone who needs it.
+Dr. Wang AI Psychotherapist is a project that aims to create a friendly and helpful chatbot that can provide psychological support and guidance to anyone who needs it.
 Whether you are feeling stressed, anxious, depressed, or just want to chat, Dr. Wang is here to listen and offer you some useful tips and resources.
 You can talk to Dr. Wang anytime, anywhere, and as long as you want.
 Dr. Wang is not a human, but it is trained with the latest research and techniques in psychology and artificial intelligence.
 It will try its best to understand you and help you cope with your challenges.
 Dr. Wang is not a replacement for professional therapy, but it can be a great companion and assistant for your mental health journey. 😊👍

 Email: LolerPanda@outlook.com